eltaline/wza/OPTIONS.md

 - -opentries int
         opentries=5 - the maximum number of attempts to open Bolt archive (efault sleep = 1 between attempts), Maximum value: 1000 (default 5)
 - -unpack
-        --unpack - enables the mode for unpacking Bolt archives from the list (--list =) or a single Bolt archive (with --single =) into regular files
+        --unpack - enables the mode for unpacking Bolt archives from the list (--list=) or a single Bolt archive (with --single=) into regular files
 - -verbose
         --verbose - enables verbose mode (incompatible with --progress)
 - -version